elyukai/optolith-database-schema/docs/reference/Race.md

 #### <a name="RaceVariant/common_disadvantages"></a> `common_disadvantages?`

 A list of common disadvantages.
-If common disadvantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined.

 - **Type:** List
 - **Items:** <a href="#RaceVariant/common_disadvantages[]">RaceVariant/common_disadvantages[]</a>